Knowledge and Freedom: Evidence on the Relationship Between Information and Paternalism: Introduction

-A study related to our own is the one by \cite{bartling2023free}.
-They conduct a study of paternalism in the United States, and vary through what feature of a choice ecology a Chooser makes a mistake.
+A study related to our own is by \cite{bartling2023free}.
+They conduct a study of paternalism in the United States, and vary the feature of the choice ecology through which a Chooser makes a mistake.
 They show that few CAs restrict freedom of choice, but that a substantial share of CAs provides information to Choosers.
-As we show below, that by itself is easily microfounded in the utilitarian framework.
-Their design only allowed information provision or intervention, not jointly employing both.
-We replicate their approach and their results in cases where CAs can \emph{both} intervene and provide information, and we characterize the nature of non-providers theoretically and experimentally.
-Another related study is the one by \cite{buckle2023paternalism}, where CAs impose their risk preference despite knowing the Chooser's preferences.
+However, their design only allowed information provision or intervention as substitutes, not the joint use of both tools.
+We replicate their approach and their results in cases where CAs can both intervene \emph{and} provide information.
+We characterize the nature of non-providers theoretically and empirically, and we highlight the possibility for a strategic use of information provision if CAs are not neutral.

+Another related study is by \cite{buckle2023paternalism}, where CAs impose their risk preference despite knowing the Chooser's preferences.
 Our results also reveal that both CA and Chooser preferences matter.
 CAs mix their own preference distinctly with that of the Chooser.
-We add a recognition that some options---what we call “cosmic ideals”---are more likely to be implemented beyond CA preferences.
+We add a recognition that some options are more likely to be implemented beyond CA preferences.
 We argue that these cosmic ideals represent uncontroversially imposed options---perhaps those without the possibility of regret---that are correlated with, but conceptually distinct from, CA preferences.
-We contribute to the literature by investigating the central motives of CAs, with increased Chooser knowledge leading to more respect for autonomy, hinting that CA knowledge also matters in the determination of policy.
-CA behavior is both highly systematic and highly heterogeneous.